The Book of Thoth (Crowley)

-The Book of Thoth: A Short Essay on the Tarot of the Egyptians is the title of The Equinox, volume III, number 5, by English author and occultist Aleister Crowley.
+The Book of Thoth: A Short Essay on the Tarot of the Egyptians is the title of The Equinox, volume III, number 5, by English occult writer Aleister Crowley.
 The publication date is recorded as the vernal equinox of 1944 (an Ixviii Sol in 0° 0' 0" Aries, March 21, 1944 e. v.
 5:29 p.m.) and was originally published in an edition limited to 200 numbered and signed copies.

 Overview

-This book describes the philosophy and the use of Aleister Crowley's Thoth Tarot, a deck of Tarot cards designed by Crowley himself and co-designed and painted by Lady Frieda Harris.
-The Thoth Tarot has become one of the best-selling and most popular Tarot Decks in the world.
+The Book of Thoth explores the symbolism, philosophy, and practical use of the Thoth Tarot, a deck conceived by occultist Aleister Crowley and painted by Lady Frieda Harris between 1938 and 1943.
+The deck draws upon a wide range of esoteric systems, including ceremonial magic, astrology, alchemy, the Book of Thoth in Egyptian mythology, and the religious philosophy of Thelema, which Crowley founded.
+It is known for its rich symbolic complexity and integration of Hermetic Qabalah.

 The original signed limited edition was bound in Moroccan leather and printed on pre-wartime paper.
 Crowley sold £1,500 worth of the edition (equal to £57,540 in 2013) in less than three months.